stranck/WeAreNumberOneButItIsAComputerVirus/README.md

     Every five minutes:

-      - A we are number one meme but every 5 minutes more distorted (Only 4 lever of distortion)
+      - A we are number one meme but every 5 minutes more distorted (Only 4 level of distortion)

     At 22:00: